-Led by two mental health specialists, sessions will provide a clinical perspective and access to resources and tools from the contributions of over 100 international school counselors.
+Led by a Linden mental health specialist, sessions will provide a clinical perspective and access to resources and tools from the contributions of over 100 international school counselors.
 Designed to highlight the rich knowledge and diverse perspectives that counselors around the world bring, each session will feature the following components:

 how big is the group?